You are here

 Women, Gender and Sexuality Studies Vision Statement

-Women, Gender, and Sexuality Studies at the University of Minnesota Duluth will build upon its strong foundation in Women’s Studies core curricula, transnational feminism, applied feminism, as well as its long-standing commitment to feminist pedagogy and engagement with the unique and internationally renowned feminist advocacy community of the Twin Ports to become a more comprehensive department, under the new name of Women, Gender, and Sexuality Studies, recognized for its student-centered community and pedagogy, applied scholarship, and feminist activism and community engagement.
+Women, Gender, and Sexuality Studies at the University of Minnesota Duluth will build upon its strong foundation in Women’s Studies core curricula, transnational feminism, applied feminism, as well as its long-standing commitment to feminist pedagogy and engagement with the unique and internationally renowned feminist advocacy community of the Twin Ports to become a more comprehensive program, under the new name of Women, Gender, and Sexuality Studies, recognized for its student-centered community and pedagogy, applied scholarship, and feminist activism and community engagement.

 - We will continue to teach our students the critical thinking and communication skills they need to analyze issues in feminist, gender, race, class, and sexual orientation theories so that they may generate new knowledge and further areas of inquiry.